jeffwilcox/jeffwilcox.blog/_posts/2013-08-14-mongodb-on-azure-linux-via-cli.md

 categories: [windows-azure, cloud]
 tags: [windows-azure, cloud, cli, mongodb, command-line, tools]
 ---
-I love [MongoDB](http://www.mongodb.org/), the JSON-friendly NoSQL database by 10gen that just keeps ticking; I'm a long-time user and have attended the MongoDB Seattle conference a few years to learn about ideal deployment scenarios, tips and tricks.
+I love [MongoDB](http://www.mongodb.org/), the JSON-friendly NoSQL database by 10gen that just keeps ticking; I'm a long-time user and have attended the MongoDB Seattle conference for a few years learning about ideal deployment scenarios, tips and tricks, and interacting with the community.

 In this long post I'm going to setup a cloud-based MongoDB replica set cluster in California from my MacBook Air, sitting in a Seattle coffee shop, using the [cross-platform Command Line Interface (CLI) tools](http://www.jeff.wilcox.name/2013/08/command-line-improvements/) that [Windows Azure](http://www.windowsazure.com/) offers (and my team builds).

+With a simple bash script for initializing the nodes, I'm able to launch and go live with the cluster in the time it takes to enjoy an Americano, so let's get to it!

 ![Setting up a MongoDB replica set via Mac command line tools while in a Seattle coffee shop.]({{ site.cdn }}mongo/VoxxCoffee.png =700x263 "Coffee, Cloud, and a Mac - the Seattle classic.")